ali-izhar/traffic-signal-rl/src/README.md

-# Traffic Signal Reinforcement Learning
+# Traffic Signal Control

-This project implements a reinforcement learning approach to traffic signal control, as described in the paper "Adaptive Traffic Signal Control with Reinforcement Learning".
+Implementation of the paper "Adaptive Traffic Signal Control with Reinforcement Learning".

 ## Setup